The existence of the German Shepherd Dog hinged on one chance meeting.

 Today’s German Shepherd Dog

-Today the breed Von Stephanitz left behind has become one of the most popular in the world.
+Today the breed Von Stephanitz left behind has become one of the most popular dog breeds in the world.
 He might be surprised at the drama of today’s German Shepherd ring, as well as the varying styles of dogs across different countries and continents.
 But he would find common ground with modern fanciers in this aphorism, a version of which circulated among breeders of his day:

 There are wolves, there are dogs – and then there are German Shepherd Dogs.